cecio/eChallengeCoin-2020/README.md

 Placing breakpoints in the proper places (you should know how to do it if you have read everything until now), you should be able to find your way...

 <img src="https://github.com/cecio/eChallengeCoin-2020/blob/main/Pictures/gdb_break.png" alt="gdb_break" style="zoom:75%;" />

+Now that I did the heavy lifting, it's your turn!

 ## Step 5: some code